Sajjad Zaheer

-Syed Sajjad Zaheer (سید سجاد ظہیر) (5 November 1899 – 13 September 1973) was an Indian Urdu writer, Marxist ideologue and radical revolutionary who worked in both India and Pakistan.
+Syed Sajjad Zaheer (سید سجاد ظہیر) (5 November 1905 – 13 September 1973) was an Indian Urdu political writer.
+He was a Marxist ideologue and a radical revolutionary who worked in both India and Pakistan.
 In the pre-independence era, he was a member of the Communist Party of India and the Progressive Writers' Movement.
 Upon independence and partition, he moved to the newly created Pakistan and became a founding member of the Communist Party of Pakistan.

 Early life and education

 Zaheer was born in Lucknow in 1905 and was the fourth son of Syed Wazir Hasan, a judge at the High Court of Judicature at Allahabad.
 He got his BA degree from the University of Lucknow in 1924.
 He then left for New College, Oxford for further studies.
-In his final year at Oxford he contracted tuberculosis and was sent to a sanatorium in Switzerland.
+In his final year at Oxford, he contracted tuberculosis and was sent to a sanatorium in Switzerland.
 On returning to England, he was influenced by the communist leader Shapurji Saklatvala and joined the Oxford Majlis.
-He attended the second Congress of the League against Imperialism held in Frankfurt, where he met influential leaders like Viren Chattopadhyay, Saumyendranath Tagore, N. M. Jaisoorya and Raja Pahendra Pratap.
+He attended the second Congress of the League against Imperialism held in Frankfurt, where he met influential leaders like Viren Chattopadhyay, Saumyendranath Tagore, N. M. Jaisoorya and Raja Mahendra Pratap.
 He also started the newspaper Bharat in 1930 in England.
 He graduated from Oxford University with a degree in BA in 1931.
 After finishing his studies at Oxford he travelled through Germany, Italy, Denmark and Austria on his journey back to India in 1932.